Ebrahim Raisi: 1988 executions

+As deputy prosecutor general of Tehran, Raisi was a member of Tehran's "death commission" during the 1988 executions of Iranian political prisoners.
+Raisi's involvement in the executions gained publicity in 2016, when Hussein-Ali Montazeri released an audio recording of an August 1988 meeting of the Tehran "death committee."
+In a 2018 lecture as Iran's president, Raisi did not deny his presence at the 1988 meeting.
+According to the human rights organization Amnesty International, during the lecture Raisi regarding the killings as "one of the proud achievements of the system."
+For his role, Raisi earned a reputation of being a hanging judge and was nicknamed the "Butcher of Tehran".

-Hussein-Ali Montazeri named Raisi as one of the four persons involved in the 1988 executions of Iranian political prisoners.
-Other persons were Morteza Eshraghi (Prosecutor of Tehran), Hossein-Ali Nayeri (Judge) and Mostafa Pourmohammadi (MOI representative in Evin).
-Names of first two persons are mentioned in Khomeini's order.
-Pourmohammadi has denied his role but Raisi has not commented publicly on the matter yet.
+Other persons were Morteza Eshraghi (Prosecutor of Tehran), Hossein-Ali Nayeri (Judge), and Mostafa Pourmohammadi (MOI representative in Evin).
+Names of the first two persons are mentioned in Khomeini's order.
+Pourmohammadi has denied his role but Raisi did not comment publicly on the matter.
 Due to the involvement of this prosecution committee in thousands of executions, it has been informally called the 'death committee'.

 The 1988 executions of Iranian political prisoners were a series of state-sponsored executions of political prisoners across Iran, starting on 19 July 1988 and lasting for approximately five months.
 The majority of those killed were supporters of the People's Mujahedin of Iran, although supporters of other leftist factions, including the Fedaian and the Tudeh Party of Iran (Communist Party), were executed as well.
 According to Amnesty International, "thousands of political dissidents were systematically subjected to enforced disappearance in Iranian detention facilities across the country and extrajudicially executed pursuant to an order issued by the Supreme Leader of Iran and implemented across prisons in the country.
 Many of those killed during this time were subjected to torture and other cruel, inhuman or degrading treatment or punishment in the process."
+Because of the large number, prisoners were loaded into forklift trucks in groups of six and hanged from cranes in half-hour intervals.

 The killings have been described as a political purge without precedent in modern Iranian history, both in terms of scope and coverup.
-However, the exact number of prisoners executed remains a point of contention.
-Amnesty International, after interviewing dozens of relatives, puts the number in thousands; and then-Supreme Leader Ruhollah Khomeini's deputy, Hussein-Ali Montazeri put the number between 2,800 and 3,800 in his memoirs, but an alternative estimation suggests that the number exceeded 30,000.
-Because of the large number, prisoners were loaded into forklift trucks in groups of six and hanged from cranes in half-hour intervals.
+However, the exact number of prisoners executed remains unknown with several sources giving estimates.
+Amnesty International, after interviewing dozens of relatives, put the number in thousands; and then-Supreme Leader Ruhollah Khomeini's deputy, Hussein-Ali Montazeri put the number between 2,800 and 3,800 in his memoirs.
+Human Rights Watch puts the estimate at between 2,800 and 5,000 people.
+Amnesty describes the state's refusal to provide families with the location of the mass graves of their loved ones as 'ongoing crimes against humanity.'